noglitchyo/dealdoh/README.md

 ## Getting started

+### Installation

+- Install dependencies
+`composer require noglitchyo/dodoh`

+- You need a PSR-7 ServerRequest if you wish to directly use the `HttpProxy::forward()` method.
+Please check some cool implementations below:
+    * https://github.com/Nyholm/psr7 - `composer require nyholm/psr7`
+    * https://github.com/guzzle/psr7 - `composer require guzzle/psr7`
+    * https://github.com/zendframework/zend-diactoros - `composer require zendframework/zend-diactoros`

+- Configure your entrypoint
+As stated before, `HttpProxy::forward()` method consumes PSR-7 ServerRequest to make it easier to implement on "Action" or "Middleware" classes.
-This example involve the use of two different DNS upstreams using different protocols.
+The example below illustrate how to use two different DNS upstreams using different protocols.
-We also inject two types of client who can handle each of the protocols used.
+Two types of DNS client who can handle each of the DNS protocols used by our upstreams are also injected.

 ```php
 <?php